Are you going to work as a lawyer in Norway? You may or may not be able to do it, and this article brings you everything you must know.

 You can practice law in Norway as a foreign national, but the way you have to follow is up to your nationality.
 There are strict rules and regulations, and the process is a bit hard to follow.

 A foreign national who wants to practice law in Norway needs recognition from the Supervisory Council for Legal Practice.
 It is called “Tilsynsrådet for advokatvirksomhet” in the Norwegian language.

-The way to become a lawyer or trained in Norway is like this;
+The way to immigrate to Norway as a lawyer is like this;

 EU/EEA nationals who are residing in EU/EEA